 Larissa.
 The prefecture of Larissa is one of the four prefectures of the geographical part of Thessaly.
 It borders to the north with the prefectures of Pieria and Kozani, to the west with the prefecture of Grevena, Trikala and Karditsa, to the south with the prefecture of Fthiotida and Magnesia, to the east the Aegean Sea.

 The largest river of the prefecture of Larissa and of all of Thessaly is Pinios (Penaeus).
 The river enters the territory of the prefecture of Larissa among the hills of Zarko and Titanio, streams through the plains of Larissa and Tyrnavos, and flows into the Aegean Sea.
-The prefecture of Larissa is one of the best economically developed regions in Greece , this due to the large cultivated agricultural areas and the development of industry.
+The prefecture of Larissa is one of the best economically developed regions in Greece due to the large cultivated agricultural areas and the development of industry.
 Agriculture is an important sector for the economy of the county.
-Here are cultivated between other cereals, pulses, beets, cotton, watermelons and melons.
-Livestock farming is mainly developed because of sheep and goats, and the production of livestock products such as meat, cheese, butter.
-There is also industry, there are large factories who make sugar, flour and others,
+Among the crops raised here are cereals, legumes, beets, cotton, watermelons and melons.
+Livestock farming consists mainly of sheep and goats, and the production of livestock products such as meat, cheese, butter.
+There are also large factories which produce sugar, flour and other staples.

 Olympus is the highest mountain in Greece and much of this is located in the district of Larissa.
-From Elassona it to the top is no longer far.
-On this route we will take great mountain villages with their own style and a nice kitchen.
-Sample the local specialties and also bring a visit to the lake of Kefalovriso at 1160 meters altitude to eat trout.
+From Elassona, you'll not have to go much further to reach the top.
+On this route we will see great mountain villages, each with its own style and unique cuisine, sample the local specialties and also make a visit to the lake of Kefalovriso at 1160 meters (3,805 feet) altitude to eat trout.

-However, the most beautiful region of Larissa is "the Tempi", highly recommended.
-There are also nice traditional villages such Ampelakia and Rapsani where the architecture is striking.
-Visit Ampelakia in the anthropological museum that is housed in the 3-storey traditional house of Schwartz.
-Who loves the sea must be in Stomio, Karitsa, Kokkino Nero and Agiokampos.
+However, the most beautiful and highly recommended region of Larissa is "the Tempi."
+In this area there are also nice traditional villages such Ampelakia and Rapsani where the architecture is striking.
+Visit the anthropological museum in Ampelakia that is housed in the 3-story traditional house of Schwartz.
+Those who love the sea must stop in Stomio, Karitsa, Kokkino Nero and Agiokampos.
 Agiokampos is particularly popular among young people.